MrSkilless/Personal-Diary/README.md

 │   │   ├── pdremove.cpp    # Removing a diary entry for a specific date
 |   |   └── diary.bat		# A script calling programs through parameter
 │   └── download/
-│       ├── mysetup.iss     # Script for generating the installation package
+│       ├── mysetup.exe     # For installation

 ```